bsiever/pxt-morse/README.md

 morse.peekCode()
 ```

 Provide the code described by the currently entered dots and dashes.
+Note that the current code is not compelte until a suitable "silence" has occurred.

+For example, if a single dot was entered, ``[morse.peekCode()]`` would return an `E`, which is represented by a single dot.
+If a second dot is entered before any sufficient "silence", it would then return a `O`, which is represented by two dots.
+Etc.

 ## Peek at the current sequence  #morse-peeksequence